17 January 2018

 Photo: my primary KeepCup in Byron Bay, Australia.

 As for the report, there are some excellent, well-written and thoughtful analyses of its proposals and potential consequences, including from United BaristasBrian's Coffee Spot, James Hoffmann and cafespaces.
-The report has certainly got those who work in and/or follow the speciality coffee industry talking about the issues on social media, which is also good, although unsurprisingly, no total consensus, even if many of us ultimately want the same outcomes, on a basic, ideal-scenario level, at least.
+The report has certainly got those who work in and/or follow the specialty coffee industry talking about the issues on social media, which is also good, although unsurprisingly, no total consensus, even if many of us ultimately want the same outcomes, on a basic, ideal-scenario level, at least.

 Various alternative ideas, nudges and solutions have been proposed, and I'm sure many more will follow.
 It's certainly challenging to find ways to drastically reduce such an out-of-control environmental footprint without impacting the independent coffee shops who may not be able to withstand the financial consequences of a latte levy or a disposable-cup ban.
 (If, like me, you know very little about planning laws in the UK and how this relates to a coffee shop's takeout vs drinking-in ratio, this United Baristas' primer is very informative.)

 For a long time, I wasn't overly concerned about my own disposable-cup footprint.
-That's not to say that I never use them, but for me, a cup of speciality coffee is a treat — a pleasure to be savoured while spending some time in a cafĂ© — so I almost always drink in.
+That's not to say that I never use them, but for me, a cup of specialty coffee is a treat — a pleasure to be savoured while spending some time in a cafĂ© — so I almost always drink in.
 If I know I will be going to a coffee shop to get a drink to take away, I will take a reusable cup with me — I have two 8oz KeepCups, one plastic and one glass and cork, and a tumbler from Coava in Portland.
 It's very rare that I spontaneously decide to buy a coffee from an independent coffee shop and don't have time to drink in, so carrying around a reusable cup at all times is a pain, given the low usage it would get.
 The main exceptions to this are a) when I get coffee after running and have nowhere to keep my KeepCup — about 1–2 times per month — and b) when I travel for work and have to squeeze an unexpected coffee shop visit in between meetings.

 Although the reusable-cup offering has improved in recent years (Brian has a great guide on his blog), there still isn't a perfect cup for me.
 I tend to use my plastic KeepCup the most because it's lightweight, fits underneath my Aeropress and comes in pretty colours.
 The lid has occasionally come off in my bag, allowing my coffee dregs to leak and I don't like the 'taste' of drinking coffee from a plastic cup.
 Glass cups, however, like my KeepCup Brew, are heavier and more fragile.
 The Frank Green cups were retailing all over the place in Australia when I visited last year, and I love the design and functionality — except the cup doesn't quite fit under an Aeropress and thus is useless for my travel needs.
 There are collapsible cups available, which could solve my running problem, but the ones I've seen are too large for my 4–8 oz drinks (and my pockets) and unattractive.
 Yes, I'm shallow but yes, shallower drinks can be served in reusable cups too and people use products more when they take pleasure in using them.